About

 Our customers come from various markets: We work with companies from different industries such as power tools, light mobility, automotive, aerospace, industrial and cell manufacturing sectors.

 Operation of the Batemo battery laboratory began in June 2018.
-We characterize all types of battery cells with ambient temperatures between ‑40°C and 60°C using terminal currents of up to 720A.
-Creating Batemo Cells does not work without looking inside battery cells.
+We characterize all types of battery cells with ambient temperatures between ‑40°C and 60°C using terminal currents of up to 1420 A. Creating Batemo Cell Models does not work without looking inside battery cells.
 That is why we have been operating our own glovebox with a purified argon atmosphere since May 2019.
 We open battery cells and analyze the electrodes, the electrolyte and the separator independently.

 Batemo Climate Chamber - Display

-Also, new solutions for battery system development like the Batemo Cell Explorer, the Batemo Cell Data and the Batemo Cell Report helped us to draw a lot more attention and to grow, despite the corona virus SARS-CoV‑2 pandemic.
+The year 2020 pushed us to another level.
+We further developed our products and introduced the Batemo Cell Explorer to the market.
+Also, new solutions for battery system development like the Batemo Cell Data and the Batemo Cell Report helped us to draw a lot more attention and to grow, despite the corona virus SARS-CoV-2 pandemic.

 At the beginning of 2021, Batemo went into a strategic partnership with AVL.
 This is how we make all Batemo products available for the AVL simulation and testing solutions to specifically service the automotive industry like never before.
-Additionally, Batemo experienced strong growth, both technically in the size of the Batemo Cell Library and commercially in our customer base.
+Additionally, Batemo experienced strong growth, both technically in the size of the Batemo Cell Explorer and commercially in our customer base.
+Batemo received the Stellantis Supplier Award 2021 in the category of innovation for their ability to propose breakthrough technical solutions and new value-creating services.

 Working under the Chemical Cabinet